Top Nose Surgeon Dr. Kevin Brenner

 - Continuing repair of congenital defects (defects present at birth)

-Revision rhinoplasty at Beverly Hills Roxbury Surgical Center
+Revision rhinoplasty at Beverly Hills RoxSan Surgical Center

 Revision rhinoplasty is among the most complex and demanding procedures in plastic surgery.
 As the nose is a complex three dimensional structure, the skill of the surgeon must be equal to the challenge.
 In some cases it may take multiple surgeries to restore function and repair defects in appearance.

-The first step is the examination and evaluation of the previous revision rhinoplasty surgery and the defects that must be corrected.
+The first step for your rhinoplasty revision in Beverly Hills is the examination and evaluation of the previous revision rhinoplasty surgery and the defects that must be corrected.
 This is followed by an in-depth conversation with the patient to discuss aesthetic goals, the challenges to be overcome, the method of surgery and whether grafts will be needed.
 Dr. Brenner recommends that the primary nose job be at least 6 months old before revision surgery is attempted.
-His goal is to give you the best results in revision rhinoplasty Beverly Hills and Los Angeles have to offer.

 Surgery is performed at Dr. Brenner’s state-of-the-art surgical facility in Beverly Hills on an outpatient basis.
 This facility is fully accredited by the AAAASF and the Centers for Medicare Services (CMS) and meets all guidelines.